 Pasture, Rangeland, Forage (PRF) Insurance in Missouri

 Forage and livestock producers can buy insurance to mitigate forage production risk (Figure 1).
-Pasture, rangeland, forage (PRF) insurance was developed by the U.S. Department of Agriculture (USDA) Risk Management Agency (RMA) and has been available in Missouri since 2009.
+Pasture, rangeland, forage (PRF) insurance was developed by the U.S. Department of Agriculture (USDA) Risk Management Agency (RMA).
 PRF insurance is based on a rainfall index and provides coverage when the precipitation in an area declines from its long-term, historical norm.
 The deadline to enroll for this insurance is December 1 before the calendar year being covered.

 The rainfall index is based on data from the National Oceanic and Atmospheric Administration Climate Prediction Center that is specific to grid locations.
 Each grid area is 0.25 degrees in latitude by 0.25 degrees in longitude (approximately 17 miles by 13 miles in Missouri).
 The grids do not follow state, county or other geopolitical boundaries.
 The rainfall index is not based on individual farm or individual weather station precipitation data but rather is based on, or interpolated from, data from multiple weather stations.
-The historical index value, also called the expected grid index, is set to a 100 percent level; and an indemnity is paid when precipitation falls below an elected coverage level, the trigger grid index.
+The historical index value, also called the expected grid index, is set to a 100 percent level.
+An indemnity is paid when precipitation falls below an elected coverage level — the trigger grid index.

 Different options are available to provide coverage for a farm.
 Premiums will vary by the selections made by the producer.
 Each option should be considered when purchasing PRF insurance.